MohamadSalehIT/jenkins-project/README.md

    - **Git Job** and **Build Job** should have a sequential dependency.
 The **Build Job** should only be triggered if the **Git Job** is successful.

 5. Test Deployment to Testing Environment:
-   - Run the Jenkins job pipeline and verify that the website is successfully containerized and deployed on the testing environment (`testing` instance) on port 82.
+   - Run the Jenkins job pipeline and verify that the website is successfully containerized and deployed on the testing environment (`staging` instance) on port 82.

 6. Configure Production Deployment:
    - **Build Job Modification:**